mesosphere/dcos-docs-site/pages/1.13/overview/architecture/task-types/index.md

 Mesos includes built-in executors that are available to all schedulers, but schedulers can also use their own executors.

-- Command Executor - execute shell commands or Docker containers
+- Command Executor - executes shell commands or Docker containers
-- Default Executor (Mesos 1.1) - execute a group of shell commands or Docker containers
+- Default Executor (Mesos 1.1) - executes a group of shell commands or Docker containers

 For more on Mesos executors, see the [Mesos Framework Development Guide](https://mesos.apache.org/documentation/latest/app-framework-development-guide/)